AndrewJBateman/angular-material-advanced/README.md

 * [custom form field control](https://material.angular.io/guide/creating-a-custom-form-field-control) to be used inside <mat-form-field>
 * [HostBinding decorator](https://angular.io/api/core/HostBinding) to mark a DOM property as a host-binding property and supply configuration metadata
 * [Angular Accessibility - a11y - package](https://material.angular.io/cdk/a11y/overview) to provide a number of tools to improve accessibility.
 FocusMonitor is used - an injected service to listen for changes in the focus state of an element
+* [ControlValueAccessor Interface](https://angular.io/api/forms/ControlValueAccessor) used as an interface that acts as a bridge between the Angular forms API and a native element in the DOM
+* [@angular/core Self decorator](https://angular.io/api/core/Self) used on constructor parameters to tell the DI framework to start dependency resolution from the local injector.
+* [@angular/core Optional decorator](https://angular.io/api/core/Optional) used on constructor parameters, which marks the parameter as being an optional dependency.
+The DI framework provides null if the dependency is not found.

 * [Angular Material Datepicker](https://material.angular.io/components/datepicker/overview) to be able to enter a date either through text input or by choosing a date from the calendar
 * [@Angular/core ContentChild](https://angular.io/api/core/ContentChild) parameter decorator that configures a content query - to get reference to the template component
-* [ControlValueAccessor Interface](https://angular.io/api/forms/ControlValueAccessor) used as an interface that acts as a bridge between the Angular forms API and a native element in the DOM
 * [Angular component error state](https://github.com/angular/components/blob/master/src/material/core/common-behaviors/error-state.ts)
 * [Angular material overlay directive](https://github.com/angular/components/blob/master/src/cdk/overlay/overlay-directives.ts)
 * [DoCheck lifecycle](https://angular.io/api/core/DoCheck) to invoke a custom change-detection function for a directive, in addition to the check performed by the default change-detector.